Chilly Willy

-Chilly Willy is a cartoon character, a diminutive penguin.
-He was created by director Paul Smith for the Walter Lantz studio in 1953, and developed further by Tex Avery in the two subsequent films following Smith's debut entry.
-The character soon became the second most popular Lantz/Universal character, behind Woody Woodpecker.
+Chilly Willy is a cartoon character created by Paul Smith for Walter Lantz Productions in 1953.
+He was developed further by Tex Avery in the two subsequent films following Smith's debut entry.
+He is a diminutive penguin who constantly seeks warmth and shelter without regard of others' safety.
+Avery's redesign allowed the titular series released by Universal to become the second most popular Walter Lantz character behind Woody Woodpecker.
 Fifty Chilly Willy cartoons were produced between 1953 and 1972.

 Inspiration and conception

 Chilly Willy was inspired by mystery writer Stuart Palmer, according to Scott MacGillivray's book Castle Films: A Hobbyist's Guide.
 Palmer used the Lantz studio as a background for his novel Cold Poison, in which the cartoon star was a penguin character, and Lantz adopted the penguin idea for the screen.
 The character Pablo the Penguin from the 1945 Disney film The Three Caballeros was the inspiration for Chilly Willy.
 Paul J. Smith initially based Chilly's design on a separate penguin character from Lantz' 1945 cartoon Sliphorn King of Polaroo, but would later be redesigned by Tex Avery in his second appearance, I'm Cold in 1954.

 Attributes and common themes

-Chilly Willy appeared in 50 theatrical short subjects produced by Lantz from 1953 to 1972, most of which involve his attempts to stay warm, and often meeting opposition from a dog named Smedley (voiced by Daws Butler).
-Smedley has a large mouth and sharp-pointed teeth (which he shows off when yawning), but is never shown viciously trying to bite Chilly or anyone else with them.
+Chilly Willy appeared in 50 theatrical short subjects produced by Lantz from 1953 to 1972, most of which involve his attempts to stay warm or get food, and often meeting opposition from a dog named Smedly (voiced by Daws Butler).
+Smedly has a large mouth and sharp-pointed teeth (which he shows off when yawning), but is never shown viciously trying to bite Chilly or anyone else with them.
 There were times, however, when Chilly and Smedley got along, as they did in Vicious Viking and Fractured Friendship, but Chilly never referred to Smedley by name.
 Most times that Chilly was in opposition with Smedley, it wound up with the two of them being friends at the end.
-Chilly was more of a nuisance to Smedley than an enemy, often showing up where Smedley is working, usually for some mean employer.
+Chilly was more of a nuisance to Smedley than an enemy, often appearing where he is working, usually for some mean employer.

 Two of Chilly's friends in the later cartoons were Maxie the Polar Bear (voiced by Daws Butler) and Gooney the "Gooney Bird" Albatross (voiced by Daws Butler impersonating Joe E. Brown).
 Maxie has appeared with Chilly more than Gooney has.
 There have been only two cartoons in which all three characters have appeared together: Gooney's Goofy Landings (where Chilly and Maxie try to perfect Gooney's landings) and Airlift a la Carte (where Chilly, Maxie, and Gooney go to the store owned by Smedley).